SamPertWasTaken/Sprint/README.md

 # Sprint
-A featureful search tool for Linux, letting you open applications, do simple calculations and quickly search the web.
+A featureful wayland search tool for Linux, letting you open applications, do simple calculations and quickly search the web.

 ![A preview GIF of Sprint working](https://i.imgur.com/I0tY8LC.gif)

 ## Installing
-TBD
+To install, simply clone the repo and install via `cargo install --path .`

 ## Usage
 Just invoke the `sprint` binary by setting it as a keybind in your window manager.
 For example with Hyprland;